Skip to content

 { den, ... }: {

-flake.den = den; # remove when done
+flake.den = den; # remove after debugging

 }